Raw Dog Food - Is It Better Ground, In Chunks or Whole?

-The variety of uncooked ingredients can include ground up bones or a calcium supplement, various organs (offal), whole grains, herbs eggs and/or fish, pureed veggies and/or a small amount of fruit.
+The variety of uncooked ingredients can include ground up bones, various organs (offal), whole grains, herbs eggs and/or fish, pureed veggies and/or a small amount of fruit.
 Supplements may also be added.

 Some dog food brands provide very finely ground up food, almost like a mash.
 Some offer a coarser grind.

 Is raw ground meat good for dogs?

 In a new study published in the Journal of Animal Science, researchers tested the palatability and digestibility of four diets: two commercially marketed fresh foods, one raw diet and one traditional dry food (kibbles).

 One fresh diet was lightly cooked (roasted) then refrigerated and pasteurized.
 The other was lightly cooked grain-free (roasted) then refrigerated and pasteurized.
 Both were ground up and presented in a meatball form.

 The raw diet was treated with acidifying bacteria that makes the food inhospitable to harmful microbes.
 This was ground up but presented in a big sausage roll where the portions are cut up for feeding.

 All the diets were chicken-based, but some had added beef, salmon, or chicken liver.
 Each diet also contained a vitamin and mineral mix, and a dry mix of plant products like sweet potatoes, kale, spinach, cranberries, and carrots.

 The test subjects were eight beagles.
 They were fed one diet for one month followed by a 14-day transition period onto each new diet.
 The beagles were monitored for any changes in behavior or activity.
 Urine, stool and blood samples were also collected and analyzed.